jmandreoli/IPYDEMO/doc/odesimu.rst

 The behaviour of the system is captured by class **Pendulum**, which extends class **odesimu.System**.
 The following methods must be provided:

-* **main**, which defines the ODE of the system,
+* **fun**, which defines the ODE of the system,
-* **fordisplay**, which computes the information needed for display, and
-* **display**, which actually performs the display.

-Attribute **shadowshape**, which is the shape of the shadow information attached to the system, must also be provided.
-Method **jacobian** is optional.
+* **makestate**, which converts a user friendly state specification into an actual state
+* **displayer**, which takes as input an ODE environment (instance of :class:`ODEEnvironment`) as well as a plot axes (instance of :class:`matplotlib.Axes`) and returns the function which displays the ODE environment onto the plot axes.

+Method **jac** is optional.
 It defines the Jacobian of the ODE, which some ODE solvers can use for optimisation purposes.
 It is given here, as it is straightforward to compute.

-Method **display** performs the following steps:
+Method **displayer** performs the following steps:

 * apply various configurations to *ax*, which is an instance of **matplotlib.axes.Axes**: here, set the limits and the title, and draw the pivot and trajectory of the bob, as, in this simple example, it can easily be computed;
-* define the matplotlib artists, initially empty, capturing the dynamic components of the simulation: here *rod_a* (pendulum's rod as a straight line segment), *bob_a* (pendulum's bob as a single point) and *shadow_a* (shadow of the buffered previous positions of the bob, as a curve);
+* define the matplotlib artists, initially empty, capturing the dynamic components of the simulation: here *a_pole* (pendulum's pole as a straight line segment), *a_bob* (pendulum's bob as a single point) and *a_tail* (tail of the bob, i.e. buffered previous positions of the bob, as a curve);
-* define the display refresher function *disp* invoked each time a new system state is computed by the ODE solver: it updates the dynamic components of the simulation;
+* define the display refresher function *disp* invoked each time a new system state is computed by the ODE solver: it updates the dynamic components of the simulation.
-* finally, invoke method **display** from the superclass, passing *ax* and *disp* as first two arguments.

 Typical output: